Mount Gangapurna

 Accommodations and Meals

 The Annapurna Circuit Trek includes some basic amenities and facilities, from accommodations to meals.
-Route to the Circuit passes through several tea houses, which are mostly operated by the locals of the area.
-Rooms provided to you are cozy on a sharing basis unless you are an individual lady trekker heading towards the Annapurna Circuit.
+The route to the Circuit passes through several tea houses, which are mostly operated by the locals of the area.
+Rooms provided to you are cosy on a sharing basis unless you are an individual lady trekker heading towards the Annapurna Circuit.
 During your stay in Kathmandu and Pokhara, accommodations include staying in a hotel with higher and well-maintained facilities.

-• Spring (March to May): The spring season is known to be the best time to make your Annapurna Circuit Trek, as navigating during this time rewards you with lush green subalpine forests covered by Rhododendron trees.
-The weather is also predictable and does not fluctuate much, making it the most favorable season to make your trek.
-During this time, you get a magnificent view of mountains which are less disturbed with few clouds.
+The spring season is known to be the best time to make your Annapurna Circuit Trek, as navigating during this time rewards you with lush green subalpine forests covered by Rhododendron trees.
+The weather is also predictable and does not fluctuate much, making it the most favourable season to make your trek.
+During this time, you get a magnificent view of mountains which are less disturbed with a few clouds.
 The higher you reach, the temperature remains stable, making it a demanding season for trekking in the Annapurna region.

-• Autumn (September to November): The Autumn season is the best time to witness snow-capped mountains and impressive vistas of the surroundings.
+The Autumn season is the best time to witness snow-capped mountains and impressive vistas of the surroundings.
 Autumn starts in early September and ends around mid to late November, during which the temperature starts to decrease as the winter season approaches.
-During the Autumn seasons, the weather is very favorable as there are no sudden changes in weather, with clear blue skies and visible glimpses of the mountain peaks.
-As you approach higher, there is a slight decrease in the temperature, making the surroundings colder in comparison to lower elevations.
+During the Autumn season, the weather is very favourable as there are no sudden changes in weather, with clear blue skies and visible glimpses of the mountain peaks.
+As you approach higher elevations, there is a slight decrease in the temperature, making the surroundings colder in comparison to lower elevations.
 Autumn is regarded to be the busiest trekking season, so trails and tea houses are mostly packed with trekkers, which makes the accommodation prices higher due to more demand.

-• Monsoon (June to August): Monsoon is known to be the best time with fewer trekkers, as making your journey to higher altitude is risky.
+Monsoon is known to be the best time with fewer trekkers, as making your journey to a higher altitude is risky.
 During this time, there is a high chance of rainfall, which makes the trail slippery and increases the risk of landslides.
 The mountain views are also blocked by clouds and mist.
-Because of the heavy rainfall, Monsoon is not recommended season to trek in the Annapurna region.
+Because of the heavy rainfall, the Monsoon is not a recommended season to trek in the Annapurna region.
 However, the surrounding vegetation is more lush and vibrant due to the rainfall.

 Trekking Permit for the Annapurna Circuit Trek